yohgaki/php-session-cookie-handler/README.md

 * Session lasts up to session.gc_maxlifetime.
 * Session INI settings such session.cookie_httponly is honored.

+I wrote fair amount of session manager codes.
+I observed some clients miss to store cookie value due to client side race condition probably.
+This handler mitigates it by having 2 versions of key info.

 Besides this has 2KB session data max and unlocked session data, it works like other session data save handlers.
 Enjoy with applications have low security requirements!